Edward-Ed4/Automated-Pig-Disease-Detection-System/README.md

-# 🐖 Automated Pig Disease Detection System (Machine Learning-Powered)
+# 🐖 Automated Pig Disease Detection System (Embedded ML-Powered)

-A cutting-edge livestock health monitoring system for pig farms, leveraging ESP32-CAM for visual data acquisition, a Python Flask server for deep learning-based Machine Learning inference, and a Flutter mobile application for real-time monitoring and alerts.
+A cutting-edge **embedded system-based** livestock health monitoring solution for pig farms, leveraging the **ESP32-CAM as its core visual data acquisition unit**, a Python Flask server for deep learning-based Machine Learning inference, and a Flutter mobile application for real-time monitoring and alerts.

 ---

+## ✨ Key Features

+* **Embedded Vision Core:** Utilizes the **ESP32-CAM as the primary embedded device** for intelligent image acquisition.
+* **Toggleable Modes:** Seamlessly switch between **live MJPEG video streaming** to the Flutter app and **periodic image capture for Machine Learning inference** on the ESP32-CAM, optimizing resource usage.
+* **Machine Learning-Powered Disease Classification:** Employs a fine-tuned MobileNetV2 deep learning model running on a Python Flask server for accurate identification of various pig health statuses.
+* **Automated Email Alerts:** Sends instant email notifications to predefined recipients when a disease is detected with high confidence, preventing alert fatigue with a cooldown mechanism.
+* **Real-Time Mobile Monitoring:** A cross-platform Flutter application provides a user-friendly dashboard to view the latest Machine Learning predictions, captured images, and system status in real-time.
+* **Modular Architecture:** Separates the embedded hardware (ESP32-CAM), backend Machine Learning (Flask), and frontend (Flutter) for scalability and maintainability.

+---

 ## 🚀 Project Summary

 This project addresses the critical need for early and efficient disease detection in pig farming.
-Moving beyond traditional manual inspections, our system automates the process by:
+Built upon an **ESP32-CAM embedded system foundation**, our solution automates the visual inspection process by:
-1.  **Capturing visual data** using a low-cost ESP32-CAM.
+1.  **Capturing visual data** directly from the farm environment using the low-cost ESP32-CAM.
-2.  **Transmitting images** to a powerful Python Flask server.
+2.  **Transmitting images** wirelessly to a powerful Python Flask server.
 3.  **Employing a deep learning Machine Learning (ML) model** (MobileNetV2) on the server to analyze visual indicators of pig health, such as changes in skin color, presence of lesions, or altered behavior.
 4.  **Triggering automated email alerts** to stakeholders upon high-confidence Machine Learning prediction.
-5.  **Providing a real-time monitoring dashboard** via a Flutter mobile application.
+5.  **Providing a real-time monitoring dashboard** via a Flutter mobile application, giving farmers immediate insights.

 This automated approach aims to significantly improve animal welfare, reduce operational costs, and enhance overall farm management efficiency, particularly vital for regions like Uganda.

 ---

-## ✨ Key Features

-* **Intelligent Image Acquisition:** ESP32-CAM captures high-quality images of pigs.
-* **Toggleable Modes:** Seamlessly switch between **live MJPEG video streaming** to the Flutter app and **periodic image capture for Machine Learning inference** on the ESP32-CAM, optimizing resource usage.
-* **Machine Learning-Powered Disease Classification:** Utilizes a fine-tuned MobileNetV2 deep learning model running on a Python Flask server for accurate identification of various pig health statuses.
-* **Automated Email Alerts:** Sends instant email notifications to predefined recipients when a disease is detected with high confidence, preventing alert fatigue with a cooldown mechanism.
-* **Real-Time Mobile Monitoring:** A cross-platform Flutter application provides a user-friendly dashboard to view the latest Machine Learning predictions, captured images, and system status in real-time.
-* **Modular Architecture:** Separates hardware (ESP32-CAM), backend Machine Learning (Flask), and frontend (Flutter) for scalability and maintainability.

----

 ## 🧰 System Architecture

-The system operates in a client-server model:
+The system operates in a client-server model, with the **ESP32-CAM serving as the crucial edge device**:
-* **ESP32-CAM (Edge Device):** Captures images, hosts a small web server for control commands, and sends images to the Flask server.
+* **ESP32-CAM (Embedded Edge Device):** The central component for visual data acquisition.
+It captures images, hosts a small web server for control commands, and sends images to the Flask server.
 * **Python Flask Server (Backend):** Receives images, runs the Machine Learning inference model, stores latest predictions, and sends email alerts.
 * **Flutter Mobile App (Frontend):** Displays live stream, triggers image capture/prediction, and fetches/displays latest ML results.